asciamanna/asciamanna.github.io/_drafts/developer-interviews.md

 ### Conversations

-Conversations in the interview about a specific technical problem the developer has encountered is better than whiteboard technical questions but it is still not ideal.
+Conversations in the interview about a specific technical problem the developer has encountered are better than whiteboard technical questions but still aren't ideal.
 Starting with a whiteboard problem that the candidate can easily talk about you can change the problem and probe areas of the candidate's understanding: optimization based on certain constraints, knowledge of the environment they are working in, their software design abilities, etc.

 ### Pair Programming